 This was originally the residence of the sculptor Millers, but has now become a park for his sculptures.
 Most of the sculptures here are bronze sculptures.
 The subject matter is based on European mythological stories.
 Many mythological figures are portrayed.
 The carving lines are simple and clear.
 The bold and bold is definitely a fine work of carving and casting.

-Carl Milles'villas and gardens are impressive, and here he can better appreciate his artistic vision and get a glimpse of his family life (such as furniture, environment).
-Even if you don't like art, at least some sculptures will be visually interesting, and the villa garden is a pleasant place to walk around-they are not that big.
-Museums rotate art exhibitions of other artists' works in gallery space.
-You can find information on the website or look at many banners all over the city.
-During the visit, we saw the works of two Swedish artists, Lars Johnsson (painter) and Kent Ullberg (sculptor), as the common theme of birds and animals in this exhibition.
-The garden fountain doesn't know why it doesn't open.
-Is it bad?
+The various statues of CarlMilles’ villa and garden are impressive and here you can better appreciate his artistic vision and glimpse through his family life (such as furniture, environment).
+Even if you don't like art, at least some sculptures will be visually interesting, and the garden of the villa is a pleasant place to walk around-they are not that big.
+The museum rotates art exhibitions of other artists' works in the gallery space.
+You can find information on the website or look at the many banners all over the city.
+During the visit, we saw the works of two Swedish artists, LarsJohnsson (painter) and KentUllberg (sculptor) as the common bird and animal themes in this exhibition.
+I don't know why the fountain in the garden doesn't open.
+Is it broken?